edrone/tf2-ulmfit/README.md

     --out-path ./tf_wittgenstein
 ```

-The default configuration is to produce TF models that use RaggedTensors.
-Optionally, you can pass the `--fixed-seq-len` argument, which will save TF objects that expect a fixed number of tokens in each sequence and require padding (see section 3.2).
-The outpus of the conversion script is a directory tree like this:
+The output of the conversion script is a directory tree like this:

 ```
 ├── fastai_model